aaronbloomfield/pdr/labs/lab08-64bit/index.md

 ### Compiling Assembly With C++ ###

-For this part, you will need to download three files: [vecsum.s](32-bit/vecsum.s.html) ([src](32-bit/vecsum.s)), [main.cpp](32-bit/main.cpp.html) ([src](32-bit/main.cpp)), and [Makefile](32-bit/Makefile.html) ([src](32-bit/Makefile)).
+For this part, you will need to download three files: [vecsum.s](vecsum.s.html) ([src](vecsum.s)), [main.cpp](main.cpp.html) ([src](main.cpp)), and [Makefile](Makefile.html) ([src](Makefile)).

 To compile a program written partly in x86 assembly and partly in C++, we have to build the program in parts.
 We build the C++ file as we have in the past:

 ```
-clang++ -m32 -Wall -g  -c -o main.o main.cpp
+clang++ -m64 -Wall -g  -c -o main.o main.cpp

 ```

 Note that we used the -c flag, which tells the compiler to compile but not link the program.
 Linking it will create the final executable -- but as there is not a `vecsum()` function defined (yet), the compiler will report an error stating that it does now know the vecsum() function.
 The `-o main.o` part tells clang++ to put the compilation output into the file named main.o.
 Note that the `-o` flag wasn't really necessary here (as clang++ will use main.o by default when compiling main.cpp), but we wanted to include it, as we are going to use it below.
-We include the `-m32` flag to force it to be a 32-bit file.
+We include the `-m64` flag to force it to be a 32-bit file.
 We also added a few more flags (`-Wall -g`) to print all warnings and compile debugging symbols into the program.

 Next, we need to compile the assembly file.
 To do this, we enter the following:

 ```
-nasm -f elf -g -o vecsum.o vecsum.s
+nasm -f elf64 -g -o vecsum.o vecsum.s
 ```

 This invokes nasm, which is the assembler that we are using for this course.
-We'll get to the `-f elf` part in a moment.
+We'll get to the `-f elf64` part in a moment.
 The `-o vecsum.o` option is the same as with clang++ -- it is telling the assembler to put the output into a file named vecsum.o.
 If you do not specify a filename with the `-o` flag, it will default to vecsum.obj, NOT vecsum.o -- this is why we are using the `-o` flag.
 We also tell it to include debugging symbols via `-g`.
 The assembly file name is specified by the `vecsum.s` at the end of the command line.

-The new flag here is the `-f elf`.
+The new flag here is the `-f elf64`.
 This tells the assembler the output format for the final executable.
 Operating systems can typically execute a number of different formats.
-As we are running under 32 bit Linux, we specify the elf format.
-Mac OS X uses `-f macho` -- see the above section for more details.
+As we are running under 64 bit Linux, we specify the elf64 format.
+Mac OS X uses `-f macho64` -- see the above section for more details.

 Finally, we have to link the two files into the final executable.
 We do this as before:

 ```
-clang++ -m32 -Wall -g vecsum.o main.o
+clang++ -m64 -Wall -g vecsum.o main.o
 ```

 This tells clang++ to link both of the .o files created above into an executable, which it called `a.out`.
 Note that there isn't any compiling done at this stage (the compilation was done before) -- this just links the two object files into the final executable.
 Also note that for our submitted Makefiles, we will NOT have the `-o` flag present.

 ### Tutorial ###

-Complete the C++/assembly tutorial, which consists of reading two book chapters that are contained in this repository: [x86 Assembly](../../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-ccc-chapter.pdf).
+Complete the C++/assembly tutorial, which consists of reading [x86-64 Machine-Level Programming](https://www.cs.cmu.edu/~fp/courses/15213-s07/misc/asm64-handout.pdf) from CMU.

 ### Vecsum ###

-Examine the vecsum subroutine in [vecsum.s](32-bit/vecsum.s.html) ([src](32-bit/vecsum.s)).
+Examine the vecsum subroutine in [vecsum.s](vecsum.s.html) ([src](vecsum.s)).
 Use the slides and readings to help understand what is happening in vecsum.s.
 Make sure you understand the prologue and epilogue implementation, as well as the instructions used in the subroutine.

 Compile and run the vecsum program:

 - Use the tutorial as a guide, but see the instructions above.
 - If you forget the gdb commands described below, see the [GDB command summary](../../docs/gdb_summary.html), which has a summary of all of these commands.
-- You can find the assembly and C++ source code in the repository ([vecsum.s](32-bit/vecsum.s.html) ([src](32-bit/vecsum.s)), [main.cpp](32-bit/main.cpp.html) ([src](32-bit/main.cpp)), [Makefile](32-bit/Makefile.html) ([src](32-bit/Makefile))).
+- You can find the assembly and C++ source code in the repository ([vecsum.s](vecsum.s.html) ([src](vecsum.s)), [main.cpp](main.cpp.html) ([src](main.cpp)), [Makefile](Makefile.html) ([src](Makefile))).
 For the C++ code compilation (i.e. main.cpp) and the final link, use the `-g` flag, which allows the program to work well with the gdb debugger.
 - Use the debugger to step through the assembly code, view the register contents, and view the computer's memory.
 - Set a breakpoint at the line in the main.cpp where the vecsum() function is called (probably line 38).
 - Normally, you would use the `step` function to step into the next instruction.
 However, since no debugging information was included with the assembler (a shortcoming of nasm), we can't use `step` -- it will just move to the next C++ instruction (the `cout`).
 Instead, we will use `stepi`, which will step exactly one *assembly instruction*, which is what we want.